 2016-06-27 09:00:00 Shane Lee Withdraw US$2,0000

 Alibaba Cloud Log Service LogHub is used as the model for demonstration.
-For more informatio, see Basic concepts of Alibaba Cloud Log Service.
+For more information, see Basic concepts of Alibaba Cloud Log Service.

 Their relationship is as follows:

-- Shard: A partition, a the basic unit for reading and writing logs in a LogGroup, or in other words a 48-hour-cycle FIFO queue.
-Every Shard offers 5 MB/s write, and 10 MB/s read capability.
-A Shard uses logical segments (BeginKey and EndKey) to sort different types of data.
+- Shard: A partition, a basic unit for reading and writing logs in a LogGroup, or in other words a 48-hour-cycle FIFO queue.
+Every shard offers 5 MB/s write, and 10 MB/s read capability.
+Shard uses logical segments (BeginKey and EndKey) to sort different types of data.

 - Project: A container for storing LogStores.